-Any person who would like to accompany a Yuma County Sheriff's Office Deputy on Patrol must complete a Civilian Observer Program Application, which includes a “hold harmless agreement”.
+Any person who would like to accompany a Yuma County Sheriff's Office Deputy on patrol must complete a Civilian Observer Program Application, which includes a “hold harmless agreement”.

 - Must be at least eighteen (18) years of age.
-People between the age of fourteen (14) and seventeen (17) years may participate in the Program if they are active members of the Yuma County Sheriff’s Office Explorer Program.
-Explorers under the age of eighteen (18) years of age must have a notarized parent/guardian signature granting permission to participate in the YCSO Civilian Observer Program.
-(Included in the bottom portion of the Civilian Observer Program General Release Form).
+People between the age of fourteen (14) and seventeen (17) years may participate in the Ride Along Program if they are active members of the Yuma County Sheriff’s Office Explorer Program.
+Explorers under the age of eighteen (18) years of age must have a notarized parent/guardian signature granting permission to participate in the YCSO Civilian Observer Program (Included in the bottom portion of the Civilian Observer Program General Release Form).

 - Must read, understand and sign a General Release (waiver of liability) form.

 - Must comply with all written and verbal instructions during the ride along.

 - Must not have exceeded six (6) ride alongs during a twelve (12) month period and/or not to exceed two (2) rides per month.

 - Must be of "sound character."

 - Must not have been suspended from the program at any time.

 All observers shall abide by the following rules and regulations (a copy will be attached to all applications).

 Failure to comply with these rules and regulations will result in the Observer’s removal from the Patrol vehicle and all further requests to participate in the Ride Along Program will be denied.